Understanding the Main Causes of Child Labour in India

 2. Health is another irrefutable area of a child’s life that gets ignored in poverty-ridden families.
 As NFHS 4 2016 shows, every 3rd child under 5 years of age in India is stunted/severely malnourished.
 This is also due to a lack of awareness that leads to severe health issues early in life.
 Many children do not receive complete immunizations, adequate diet etc. which worsens their condition.

 3. Poverty also gives rise to another major social issue in India that is multiplying at an alarming rate – child labour.
 According to the Census 2011, there are more than 10 million (under the age of 14) working children in India.
 Many families send off their children to do odd jobs (restaurants, shops, factories and other illegal activities) to bring in some money to feed the many starving bellies.
 For a child, working is mentally, physically, and emotionally traumatic during their impressionable years.
 It deprives him of a chance at a brighter future and keeps him stuck in the cycle of poverty.

-There many more areas in the life of an at-risk child where the impact of poverty is destroying their potential and putting them in harm’s way.
-CRY has been working with multiple stakeholders – the government, marginalized families, panchayats etc. to help address the issue of poverty and protect children from its consequences.
+There are many more areas in the life of an at-risk child where the impact of poverty in India is destroying their potential and putting them in harm’s way.
+CRY has been working with multiple stakeholders – the government, marginalised families, panchayats etc. to help address the issue of poverty and protect children from its consequences.
 Donate now to help CRY provide the necessary tools to give underprivileged children of India a better future!